 One of the most cherished memories for every college student is the day they celebrate the completion of their degree, and the University of Arizona Global Campus (UAGC) is committed to honoring all our graduates and their achievements.
 Of course, part of that comes with taking commencement photos and sharing them with everyone!

-Whether you’re a soon-to-be graduate or current student, we’ve got essential tips on how to take high-quality images for commencement and any other special moment in your life.
+Whether you’re a soon-to-be graduate or current student, we’ve got essential tips on how to take high-quality images for our in-person and at-home virtual commencement celebrations and any other special moment in your life.

 One photo can do so many things: tell a great story, capture a split second in time, be a piece of artwork, create a mystery, arouse a fond memory, provide evidence, and remind us of a key moment in our life.
 Commencement is a prime example of a moment in your life that should be captured forever.